 In all honesty, I don’t eat a huge amount of Dutch food.
 Yes, I live in the Netherlands – but it seems that even the average Dutch person doesn’t eat that much of their national cuisine – especially those who live in Amsterdam.
 And yet, when I’m approached to write articles, it’s the topic I’m most likely to be asked to write on.
-I recently wrote this post on Dutch food and drinks for Eating Amsterdam; I work freelance for these guys, and they’ve commissioned a set of “foodie maps” – illustrations of the national cuisines of the Netherlands, Czech Republic, United Kingdom and (soon) Italy, and where each dish comes from in the country.
+A while ago, I wrote this post on Dutch food and drinks for Eating Amsterdam; they’ve commissioned a set of “foodie maps” – illustrations of the national cuisines of the Netherlands, Czech Republic, United Kingdom and (soon) Italy, and where each dish comes from in the country.
 I thought the Dutch one was cute (it’s so orange!) and I was interested to teach myself about the origins of the various Dutch foods I take for granted.
 So I did a little research and this was the result.

 But then I wondered where I go in Amsterdam when I want to eat Dutch food?
 And I came up with this (albeit short) list…

 There’s very little Dutch food in Amsterdam that’s both sophisticated and true to its traditions.
 But Floreyn walks that line perfectly.
 Think bitterbal, but then filled with Messeklever cheese and served with smoked beetroot, radish, apple and fennel.
 Or mustard soup that’s been deconstructed into a clear broth with a cheese foam and three types of mustard.
 Even dessert uses local, seasonal vegetables: carrot and parsnip ice cream with a sweet hutspot and citrusy crème brulee.
 This is very accomplished cooking that stays true to its Dutch roots.
 It may not be cheap, but the quality of Floreyn’s food and wines, as well as its great location in de Pijp, is more than worth the price tag.